 This brick-faced pub and inn has a Medieval theme full of knight’s armor, shields, and proudly blaring Irish music.
 It’s a great place to visit for a little bit of fun, a pint, and maybe a supernatural experience or two.

 The pub is named after Dame Alice Kyteler, nicknamed ‘The Witch of Kilkenny.’
-While the dame could escape, her servant Petronella couldn’t and was burnt at the stake.
-Visitors to the pub report strange phenomena supposedly caused by either Petronella or the dame herself.
+While the dame could escape, her servant Petronella couldn’t and was burned at the stake.
+Visitors to the pub report strange occurrences that Petronella or the dame herself may have caused.

 Some of these happenings include black figures lurking in the background—sometimes caught on camera.
 Visitors and staff often report a presence in the bar and on the staircase too.